 During peak season between six to eight weeks, but I try to get them to you as soon as possible.

 Of course!
-You’ll receive all the images in high resolution on a branded USB for non-commercial personal use to email, print or share online, there are no watermarks or copyright branding on any of the photographs you receive.
+You can choose to have images on a USB stick or an online gallery (or both!).
+All the images are high resolution with non-commercial personal use to email, print or share online, there are no watermarks or copyright branding on any of the photographs you receive.

 Once the 20% booking fee and a signed copy of the contract have been received I’m completely yours for the day, with the remaining balance due 14 days prior to the wedding.
 Please contact me if you would like to find out more.